Arrinao/tetris/README.md

 **Installation info:**

-All the font files (.ttf) need to be moved into the Fonts folder.
+All the font files (.ttf) need to be copied into the Fonts folder.
 On windows the directory is C:\Windows\Fonts.

 **Sources**